PeterDrake/drakepedia/software_development/debugging.md

 ## Resources
 - [Debugging Your First Java Application](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html)
+- Horstmann, *Core Java, Volume I: Fundamentals, 11th Edition*, Section 7.6
 ## Questions
 1. :star: What does a breakpoint do?
 1. :star::star: When is it better to use `println` statements versus a debugger?
 ## Answers
 1. When you run a program in debugging mode, the debugger pauses whenever it reaches a breakpoint.
 You can then inspect the values of variables.
-1. Usually a debugger is preferable because you can set a breakpoint that displays all variables with a single mouse click.
+1. Usually a debugger is preferable because you can set a breakpoint that displays all variables with a single mouse click (and remove it just as easily).
 You might use `println` statements if you don't have a debugger available or if you want to quickly inspect one variable at many points during the run (such as every pass through a loop that runs a hundred times).